Gharb-Chrarda-Béni Hssen: Geography

 The administrative region extends about 80 km along the coast of Morocco and about 90 km inland.
 The major river is the Sebou River which flows west out of the Al Wahda Dam in eastern Gharb, past Jorf El Melha and Mechra Bel Ksiri after which it turns southwest and flows through Kenitra, where it is navigable below that point.
 Most of the region is located in the Gharb Basin (Rharb Basin) which forms a low-land plain extending west and southwest from the Prerif Ridges of the Rif Mountains to the east and northeast.
 The town of Souq Larb’a al-Gharb is centrally located within the basin.
 The Gharb Basin covers an area of some 4000 sqkm.

 Kenitra is the largest city, with Sidi Slimane and Sidi Kacem being second and third.

 Oil and gas

 The Gharb Basin has been explored for oil and gas since the 1920.
 Commercial production of natural gas began in 1963, with new fields being brought on line through the 1990s.
-The gas is generally found is shallow deposits at a depth ranging from 900 m to 1800 m.
+The gas is generally found in shallow deposits at a depth ranging from 900 m to 1800 m.